anara-analytics/sme-sku-profitability-decision-system/README.md

 The Power BI dashboard provides executive-level visibility into SKU performance and profitability drivers.

 ### Key KPIs
+Analytical outputs generated from the public Olist e-commerce dataset.
+These figures are project-based analytical results and do not represent the financial performance of any client or business.

 * Total Revenue: $3.59M
 * Total Cost: $2.30M